 The College provides students with health care services and health-related educational programs consistent with its mission and reflecting the needs of the campus community.
-The ABAC Health Center is located in the Health Sciences Building, and is accessed using the rear entrance.
-The Health Center is staffed by physicians, nurses, and nurse practitioners who provide care for acute illnesses, minor injuries, immunizations, women's health.
-All health records are held in strict confidence by the Health Center staff, and the Health Center complies with the federal Health Insurance Portability and Accountability Act (HIPAA).
+ABAC's Health Center is located in the Health Sciences Building and is accessed using the rear entrance.
+The Health Center is staffed by nurse practitioners and registered nurses who provide care for acute illnesses and minor injuries.

-Student Health Center Hours
+Health Center Hours